folkertvanheusden/PyMSX/README.md

-* requires the (python3-)pygame and pyaudio packages for python3
+* requires the (python3-)pygame, pyaudio and mido packages for python3 (don't forget to install a backend for mido like rtmidi)

 * tests.in and tests.expected are from fuse-emulator-1.5.7+dfsg1